 Another recent regulation in Colombia is that the IMEI numbers of all Colombian cell phones used in the country must now be registered.
-When a mobile provider in Colombia encounters a non-registered IMEI, it will send a text message to the user to register the IMEI of the cell phone in less than 15 days or it will be deactivated.
+When a mobile provider in Colombia encounters a non-registered IMEI, it will send a text message to the user to register the IMEI of the cell phone or it will be deactivated.
+You have a maximum of 20 days to register the IMEI or it will be blocked.

 Cell phones can be registered at any of the mobile providers stores when you buy a SIM.
 You need a cedula or passport to register a phone.
 And most stores will ask for a receipt if the phone wasn’t purchased in the store to prove you own the phone and it wasn’t stolen.

 I have heard of some expats experiencing problems registering cell phones using a passport.
 You are less likely to have problems if you go to a store in a neighborhood that has many expats like in El Poblado in Medellín.